Signature Living has proudly sponsored a project helping Open House and the homeless in Liverpool receive a free meal, shower and career advice.

 “I’ve asked about counselling and I want to be put forward for some courses, too, to turn my life around.
 A lot of clothes, toiletries and other stuff has been donated and it shows that people really do care about the homeless to try and help.”

-We were very proud to be a part of this event which could make such a huge difference to someone’s life.
+We were very proud to be a part of this Open House event which could make such a huge difference in someone’s life.